Finding Top-k Longest Palindromes in Substrings: Internal Longest Palindrome Queries

-By Lemmas~\ref{lemma:infix1} and~\ref{lemma:infix2}, when a palindromic infix $w$ of $T[i.. j]$ is the longest palindromic substring of $T[i.. j]$, the center of $w$ must be locate between $\frac{i+t}{2}$ and $\frac{s+j}{2}$.
+By Lemmas~\ref{lemma:infix1} and~\ref{lemma:infix2}, when a palindromic infix $w$ of $T[i.. j]$ is the longest palindromic substring of $T[i.. j]$, the center of $w$ must be located between $\frac{i+t}{2}$ and $\frac{s+j}{2}$.
 Furthermore, $w$ is a maximal palindrome in $T$.
 In other words, $w$ is the longest maximal palindrome in $T$ whose center $c$ satisfies $\frac{i+t}{2} < c < \frac{s+j}{2}$.
 To find such a (maximal) palindrome, we build a succinct RMQ data structure on the length-$(2n-1)$ array $\MP$ that stores the lengths of maximal palindromes in $T$.
 For each integer and half-integer $c \in \{1, 1.5, \ldots, n-0.5, n\}$, $\MP[2c-1]$ stores the length of the maximal palindrome whose center is $c$.
 By doing so, when the indices $t$ and $s$ are given, we can find a candidate for the longest palindromic substring which is an infix of $T[i..j]$ in constant time.
 More precisely, the length of the candidate is $\MP[\RMQ_{\MP}(i+t, s+j-2)]$ since the center $c$ of the candidate satisfies $\frac{i+t}{2}<c<\frac{s+j}{2}$ ($i+t-1<2c-1<s+j-1$).
 By Manacher's algorithm~\cite{manacher1975new}, $\MP$ can be constructed in $\order(n)$ time.
+Then, we obtain the following lemma.

+\begin{lemma} Given the longest palindromic prefix $T[i..t]$ and the longest palindromic suffix $T[s..j]$ of $T[i..j]$, we can compute the longest palindromic infix of $T[i..j]$ whose centers are between the centers of $T[i..t]$ and $T[s..j]$ in $\order(1)$ time with a data structure of size $\order(n)$ that can be constructed in $\order(n)$ time. \end{lemma}